napasornc/c0dew0rd/week 7/readme.md

 sprite can be made from words/letter: anything you can draw

+JAVA
+p5.js - another language of java : can publish/edit on web
-can't copy this code to the sketch, need to download the extended library
+ps play - extented library of p5.js.
+Tested and workso you can use as a skeleton - can't copy this code to the sketch, need to download the extended library

 thesis and the systhesis: text has two side.